amovfx/lifeguide/01_Autonomy/current_mindset/cognitive_biases.md

 cognitive biases.

 They ignore an obviously negative situation(Ostritch effect).
 They refuse to plan for or react to a disaster that has never happened before(Normalcy bias).
 They ignore the fact hospitals are full (base rate neglect).
-They feed of eachother's social media.
-(Confimation bias)
+They feed of each other's social media creating an availability cascade.
+(Confimation bias, conformity bias).
-They are unskilled individuals overestimating their ability to filter information(Dunning-Kruger effect).
+They are unskilled individuals overestimating their ability to filter information.( The "do your own research crowd" is the Dunning-Kruger effect in full swing).
 When they catch covid and are intubated, they still deny COVID exists (Conservatism bias).
 Anti-vaxxers believe ivermectin will save them (Optimism bias).

 In and many places in the world, the anti-vaxxers have filled up the hospitals.
 Their cognitive biases are litterally killing them.

-If you do not understand cognitive biases, you have no control of yourself.
+If you do not understand cognitive biases, you have no control of your life.

 * Belief, decision-making and behavioral biases.
 * Social biases.